liudoubletian/MZINBVA/README.md

 sim_dat <- sim.data(sub.n, pos.n, vis.n, otu.n)

 ```
+Next, we illustrate the differential abundance testing procedure based on the example data
 Run the step_alg and data.pro function to test a taxon and return a p-value.

 ```r